equalitie/open-corroborator/doc/system.rst

 Data Entry
 ..........
 Another user group is used to switch to a simpler data-entry view of the application: `data-entry`.
-If a user is assigned to this group (and not `data-analyst` or `chief-data-analyst`) then the user is limited to adding new Bulletins and Actors.
+If a user is assigned to this group (and not `data-analyst` or `chief-data-analyst`) then the user is limited to adding new bulletins and actors.
+The default `demodata` user is a member of this group and so sees the simplified data-entry interface.

 Data Export
 -----------